 There is some truth to this claim, especially in middle-aged versus younger individuals.
 [10].

-One 12-week study found that participants that drank 16.9 ounces of water before a meal lost 44% more weight than those who did not consume water before eating [11].
+One 12-week study published in PubMed found that participants that drank 16.9 ounces of water before a meal lost 44% more weight than those who did not consume water before eating [11].

-Drinking a full glass of water before a meal makes sense as you feel full, you eat less, making maintaining a calorie deficit necessary for weight loss easier.
+Drinking a glass of water before meals can help you feel full, leading to eating less and aiding in maintaining a calorie deficit for weight loss.

 “Water can help you lose weight and keep it off.
 It temporarily increases your metabolism and helps fill you up before meals.”